Combined Rose List FAQs

 How do I order from Canada or overseas?

 We recommend placing your order online.
 This will calculate postage for you and makes currency conversion issues easier for us.
 Orders placed by mail must include payment in U.S. funds payable through a U.S. bank (this can be a bank draft, international money order or American Express money order).
 We also accept U.S. currency and Euro currency (at a 1 = 1 parity with the dollar).
-We do NOT accept Eurocheques, Western Union transfers or bitcoins.
+We do NOT accept Eurocheques, Western Union transfers or cryptocurrencies.

 Shipping to all other countries is $23 for the first book (so a total of $52).